OYASHI777/coup/rustapp/src/prob_manager/documentation.md

 <=> its about knowing that a player could not possibly have a card naturally other than withdrawing
 <=> all of that card are outside of player or in pile (player draws it) or all other cards are outside of the player (player redraws it)
 => [CONDITION] RR/D card C card C is the third card known (others Dead or inferred).
-    - AND Checking if any previous RR card can be known
+    - AND Checking if any previous RR card can be known as a result
         - Some RR/Single card AMB (maybe double)
+        - Will this be the same player as Discard or RR?
+            - Could it be Player A RR R_0 and redrew C, then Player B RR R_1 and redrew R_0
+                - both of which are inferred in one go?
 => [EFFECT]
     - if redrawn Card C == RevealRedraw Card R was redrawn,
         === Effectively nothing should change as the player returns to original state ===